leanprover/lean4/doc/dev/testing.md

 - `tests/bench`: contains performance tests.

-- `tests/plugin`: tests that one compiled lean program can call another compiled lean program via the `--plugin` command line option.
+- `tests/plugin`: tests that compiled Lean code can be loaded into `lean` via the `--plugin` command line option.

 - `tests/leanpkg`: tests the `leanpkg` program, where each sub-folder is a complete "lean package", including: